Health Services Administration (MHSA)

 Dr. France Weaver is the Associate Director of the EMHSA program and Assistant Professor in the Department of Health Services Administration.
 She has a Ph.D. in Health Policy and Administration, with a concentration in Health Economics, from the University of North Carolina at Chapel Hill.
 Her research focuses on quantitative data analyses in health economics and policy analysis.
 She has publications in leading health economics and health services administration journals and presentations in both the US and Europe.
 Dr. Weaver has taught a broad array of graduate, undergraduate and online courses, and has experience mentoring students in Ph.D. dissertations, Master theses, Capstone projects, and advising graduate and undergraduate students.
 At Xavier University, she teaches Health Economics, Health Policy and Policy Analysis, and the summer capstone course at the graduate level.

-Director of the Undergraduate Bachelor of Science in Health Services Administration (BSHSA) Program
+Director of the Master of Health Services Administration (MHSA) Program,

 Dr. Rick Browne received his Ph.D. in Counseling Psychology from Indiana University and is a licensed psychologist in the State of Ohio.
 He teaches courses in ethics, management, professional development and the US healthcare system.
 He does research in the area of health administration pedagogy and interprofessional education.